MikeMcQuaid/GitInPractice/04-DifferencesBetweenCommits.md

 # Differences Between Commits
 Examining differences between individual commits and/or current state.
-Additionally show various commit metadata in different formats for different use-cases.<br>
+Additionally show various commit metadata in different formats for different use-cases.<br/>

 Relies on Git history concepts from the previous chapter.